 This grated carrot salad is an obscenely easy, quick, and healthy side made without mayo.
 Just carrots, olive oil, and lemon juice.
 Don’t think it’s boring, though.
 Trust us.

 This grated carrot salad is super quick to make.
 It is therefore best left until the last minute.
-Prepare it just before you want to serve it in order to retain the sweetness and crunch of the carrots.–Alain Coumont and Jean-Pierre Gabriel
+Prepare the recipe just before you want to serve it in order to retain the sweetness and crunch of the carrots.
+[Editor’s Note: Some of our recipe testers chided us for calling this a “recipe,” but we think it deserves that noble title.
+We dare you to disagree.]–Alain Coumont and Jean-Pierre Gabriel

 - 2 tablespoons extra-virgin olive oil

 - 3 small pinches salt or less to taste